Mini Vanilla Flans

 - Fresh sliced strawberries

 - Heat over low heat, stirring until sugar is dissolved.
 Increase heat to medium-high and cook, without stirring, only swirling on occasion, till caramel turns amber, about 10 minutes.

 - Divide egg mixture between ramekins.
-Pour hot water into pan avoiding splashing any into ramekins.
-Water should come up about halfway up sides of ramekins.Cover with aluminum foil.
+Pour hot water into the pan avoiding splashing any into ramekins.
+Water should come up about halfway up the sides of ramekins.

-- Bake in preheated oven about 40 minutes.
+- Bake in preheated oven for about 40 minutes.
 Uncover and check to see if the custard is set by jiggling (middles can wiggle just a bit).
-If needed bake 10 more minutes uncovered.
+If needed bake for 10 more minutes uncovered.

-I dipped the bottoms into a bowl of very hot water for a few seconds and also ran a knife around the perimeter to help release before flipping.
-Garnish with berries if desired.
+I dipped the bottoms into a bowl of very hot water for a few seconds and also ran a knife around the perimeter to help release them before flipping.